gosukiwi/gosukiwi.github.io/_drafts/on-python.md

 ## Metaprogramming
 I'd give Ruby the small edge over this, but Python is surprisingly powerful for such a simple syntax.

+## Rails vs Django
+Rails comes packed with features, and it shows.
+While it's nice to have Django's admin panel, Rails ActiveRecord is just too powerful.

+Even if you only use "the good parts",